thelfer/tfel/docs/mfront/OrthotropicBehaviour.md

 The `@OrthotropicBehaviour` declares the behaviour to be orthotropic.

 As an option, the orthotropic behaviour can be followed by an orthotropic axes convention.
-Two orthotropic axes convention are currently supported:
+Three orthotropic axes convention are currently supported:

 - `Default`: no specific treatment.
 This can lead to serious